 - Firm or hard spots

-Your health care provider may prescribe other medicines to control your peripheral artery disease.
-Do NOT stop taking these medicines without first talking with your provider.
+Your provider may prescribe the following medicines to control your peripheral artery disease.
+DO NOT stop taking these medicines without first talking with your provider.

 - Aspirin or a medicine called clopidogrel (Plavix), which keeps your blood from forming clots